-As you can plainly see, the biblical fact that God is going to destroy his human enemies by a consuming fire at the second death perfectly coincides with how God has dealt with his human enemies throughout history.
-This is testimony to the unchanging, consistent character of God (see Psalm 102:26-27; James and Hebrews 13:8).
-After all, would it not be strange and totally inconsistent with God's just, merciful character as revealed throughout history if, on judgment day, he sentenced his human enemies to never-ending conscious torment – a sadistic, unjust, merciless sentence diametrically opposed to his consistent, unchanging character?
+As you can plainly see, the Biblical fact that God is going to destroy his human enemies by a consuming fire at the second death perfectly coincides with how God has dealt with his human enemies throughout history.
+This is testimony to the unchanging, consistent character of God (see Psalm 102:26-27; James 1:17 and Hebrews 13:8).
+After all, would it not be strange and totally inconsistent with God's just, merciful character as revealed throughout history if, on judgment day, he sentenced his human enemies to never ending conscious torment a sadistic, unjust, merciless sentence diametrically opposed to his consistent, unchanging character?
 Of course it would.

 Notice clearly in all the above texts that God does not sadistically torture these people perpetually with fire.
 No, the fire consumes them.
-No doubt there’s an amount of terror and conscious pain to this type of execution, but it’s not sadistically never-ending – it mercifully results in death.
+No doubt there is an amount of terror and conscious pain to this type of execution, but it is not sadistically never ending, it mercifully results in death.

 Is this unjust on God's part?
 Not at all.
-Notice Psalm 97:2-3 above: before stating that God will judge and destroy his enemies with consuming fire, it assuredly states that “righteousness and justice are the foundation of his throne.''
-You see, we can always be absolutely confident of the fact that God's judgments are completely righteous and just; and God is not quick in making a judgment; he is “compassionate and gracious, slow to anger abounding in love” (Psalm 103:8); “he is patient… not wanting anyone to perish, but everyone to come to repentance” (2Peter 3:9b).
-Yet, there’s a limit to God’s patience and mercy if a stubborn person continually chooses to resist and rebel against him; and when his patience and mercy end, his judgment begins.
-Yet even God's judgments are balanced by his mercy and justice
+Notice Psalm 97:2-3 above: before stating that God will judge and destroy his enemies with consuming fire, it assuredly states that ''righteousness and justice are the foundation of his throne.''
+You see, we can always be absolutely confident of the fact that God's judgments are completely righteous and just; and God is not quick in making a judgment; he is ''compassionate and gracious, slow to anger abounding in love'' (Psalm 103:8); ''He is patient not wanting anyone to perish, but everyone to come to repentance'' (2Peter 3:9b).
+Yet, there is a limit to His patience and mercy if a stubborn person continually chooses to resist and rebel against him; and when his patience and mercy end, his judgment begins.
+Yet even God's judgments are balanced by his mercy and justice.

 In his more than 45 years as a pastor, teacher and lecturer, Edward Fudge has written and published numerous books and articles.
 In the mid-1980s, he began his pursuit of a law degree, which he earned from the University of Houston Law Center in 1988.
 He is a member of the American Bar Association, Houston Bar Association and State Bar of Texas.